 Then the fact that the movie tries to make it out as the kidnapped victim’s fault for treating Hubie so poorly, even though Hubie is clearly the individual who eggs on most of these toxic behaviors.
 Maybe if he wasn’t always digging into the whole town’s personal lives they wouldn’t have such a problem with the guy.
 But no, according to the film they’re all wrong and Hubie is in the right for being a nosy dumbass.

-So with All the Things I Hate… Why don’t I Hate the Movie?
+So With All the Things I Hate… Why Don’t I Hate the Movie?

-Well… when we look beyond all the cheap sight gags like piss stained sheets being called a “ghost costume” or Kevin James wearing an obvious bad mullet wig… when we ignore Sandler talking like a mumbling buffoon and Shaq making out with a woman with a BLT between their mouths… there are a few redeeming factors about the movie, believe it or not.
+Well… when we look beyond all the cheap sight gags like piss-stained sheets being called a “ghost costume” or Kevin James wearing an obvious bad mullet wig… when we ignore Sandler talking like a mumbling buffoon and Shaq making out with a woman with a BLT between their mouths… there are a few redeeming factors about the movie, believe it or not.

 One of the few elements that I curiously found entertainment, as well as finding a genuine laugh or two, was from the aspect of seeing just how truly this entire town loathes Hubie and the lengths they go to when trying to be rid of him.
 At first, it was as trivial as throwing eggs at Hubie as he rode his bike down the street.
 Then things began to escalate a tad further as the citizens began throwing shoes and watermelons… then hatchets… cinderblocks… flaming spears.
 Becoming more and more apparent that these people not only want to mess with Hubie or even simply hurt him.
 No, no, no. Salem is legitimately trying to kill this man… and honestly… that is the most amusing part about this whole movie.
 Watching as all these people at their wits end finally having enough of the Sandler bull sh*t antics in their town and they have decreed to end this dumbass’s life immediately.
 That, to me, is the funniest f*cking thing I found out of this mostly lifeless experience.
-Which is actually a running gag throughout the movie as Sandler is so used to dodging all these weapons being chucked at his head.
+This is actually a running gag throughout the movie as Sandler is so used to dodging all these weapons being chucked at his head.
 Thank God for one funny joke here.